 AUTHOR AND PRESIDENTIAL HISTORIAN

 Doris Kearns Goodwin is a Pulitzer Prize-winning American presidential historian and biographer.
-She is the author of five best-selling books: Lyndon Johnson and the American Dream (1976), The Fitzgeralds and the Kennedys: An American Saga (1987), No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II (1995), Wait Till Next Year: A Memoir (1997), and Team of Rivals: The Political Genius of Abraham Lincoln (2005), which is the basis for a feature film by Steven Spielberg.
+She is the author of seven best-selling books, including, most recently, Team of Rivals: The Political Genius of Abraham Lincoln (2005) and The Bully Pulpit: Thedore Roosevelt, William Howard Taft, and the Golden Age of Journalism (2013).
 As an historian and political news analyst, Goodwin frequently appears on television, including on NBC, MSNBC, CBS, ABC, CNN, The Charlie Rose Show, Meet the Press, The Oprah Winfrey Show, The Tonight Show with Jay Leno, and The Daily Show with Jon Stewart.
 She consulted for and appeared on the PBS and History Channel’s documentaries on LBJ, the Kennedy family, Franklin Roosevelt, Abraham and Mary Lincoln, and Ken Burns’ “Baseball” mini-series.
 Goodwin was a White House Fellow and worked as an assistant to President Lyndon Johnson, later aiding him in the preparation of his memoirs.
 She holds a B.A. magna cum laude from Colby College and Ph.D. in Government from Harvard University, where she taught for ten years.

 MANAGING DIRECTOR, HIGHER AIMS, LLC